 A well-established WA program that gives students the chance to re-fuel with fruit or vegetables and water, which helps improve physical and mental performance and concentration in the classroom, as well as promote long term health.

 Alcohol.
 Think Again aims to decrease alcohol-related harm by reducing drinking by focusing on the consequences of long-term harmful drinking.
 This website provides information, tools, resources and aides on reducing the risks.

 Is designed to provide information and messaging to reinforce that no-one should provide alcohol to under 18's - risks include long-term damage to young, developing brains, injuries and the consequences of making poor decisions.

 A charity dedicated to fighting against heart disease.
 Aiming to have a world where people don't suffer or die prematurely because of heart disease.
-The Heart Foundation has two initatives which provide tools and resources to aide this journey to
+The Heart Foundation has two initatives which provide tools and resources to aide this journey to a healthier,

 Call the Quitline 13 7848 (13 QUIT).

 The Quitline is a confidential telephone information and advice service, available throughout Australia.
 For the cost of a local call (except mobiles) professional telephone advisors provide encouragement and support to help people quit.
+They

-They offer a call back service and one-to-one counselling over the phone.
+offer a call back service and one-to-one counselling over the phone.